 Unequal access to the legal system

 In much of the world, access to justice requires abundant capital because litigation is expensive.
-Many factors contribute to the cost of litigation: attorney fees, research, depositions, interrogatories, motions, conferences, witness preparation, trials, subpoenas, appeals, as well as expenses associated with court fees, consultants, and investigations.
+Many factors contribute to the cost of commercial litigation: attorney fees, research, depositions, interrogatories, motions, conferences, witness preparation, trials, subpoenas, appeals, as well as expenses associated with court fees, consultants, and investigations.

-Parties involved in litigation finance
+Parties involved in commercial litigation finance

 Litigation finance offers a number of benefits

-- Provides capital injections for already filed cases that experience funding constraints
+- Provides capital injections for already-filed cases that experience funding constraints

 - Unlocks liquidity for working capital